justdoston/stipo/README.md

 ## Introduction

-Welcome to Logger, a simple yet powerful tool for command logging on Linux systems.
+Welcome to Stipo, a simple yet powerful tool for command logging on Linux systems.
 This documentation will guide you through the installation, usage, and features of Logger, helping you make the most of this valuable logging tool.

 ## Table of Contents